achimmertens/advertising/campaignTemplate.md

-Here you get the chance to easily earn some small money for advertising. marketing campaign contest challenge hive advertising
+Here you get the chance to easily earn some small money for advertising. marketing campaign contest challenge hive advertising [TAGS]